- Academic Requirements

 To receive credit for law review service, students must secure certification of such service from the Editorial Board of the relevant law review.
 The Editorial Board shall submit such certification to the Registrar.

-A student extern must work fifty (50) hours for each credit hour awarded.
-Students may start accumulating hours for their externship two (2) weeks prior to the start of the semester in which they have registered for the externship.
+Students may start accumulating hours for their externship two (2) weeks prior to the start of the semester in which they have registered for the externship and can start two (2) weeks after the onset of the semester.
 Once a student has worked more than the number of hours required for an externship, the student may continue to volunteer time but the student cannot obtain additional academic credit for that externship.
-No more than six (6) credits may be awarded for any single externship without the permission of the Director of the Externship Program and the Associate Dean for Student Affairs.

 Other Law School Graduate Degree Programs

-The Sturm College of Law offers graduate degrees in the following programs: an LLM in Graduate Tax; a Master of Science in Legal Administration (MSLA); an LLM in International Natural Resources and Environmental Law and Policy; and a Masters of Resource Law Studies (MRLS).
-Students enrolled in law school may take up to eight (8) semester hours of approved course work from the above programs toward their JD degrees.
-Credit hours taken in these programs count toward the maximum of fifteen (15) credit hours that law students can take outside the law school.
+The Sturm College of Law offers graduate degrees in the following programs: Master of Science in Legal Administration, Master of Laws in American Law Practice, Master of Legal Studies, Master of Legal Studies in Environmental and Natural Resources Law and Policy, Master of Laws in International Business Transactions, and Master of Laws in Natural Resources and Environmental Law and Policy.
+Students may take up to eight (8) semester hours of approved non-JD coursework from the above programs toward their JD degrees.

 Students who complete courses in these programs and then enroll in law school cannot receive credit for the courses completed in these programs toward their JD degrees.

-Students with an interest in these advanced degrees should contact the directors of these programs.
+Students with an interest in these advanced degrees should contact the Graduate Legal Studies department.

 Other University of Denver Graduate Courses

-Students may take a maximum of eight (8) semester credit hours of graduate level courses in other schools or departments at the University of Denver for credit toward their JD degree under the following conditions:
+Students may take a maximum of eight (8) semester credit hours of graduate level courses in other schools or departments at the University of Denver (with the exception of University College) for credit toward their JD degree under the following conditions:

-- Prior approval from the Associate Dean for Student Affairs.
-The student must submit a petition to the Associate Dean for Student Affairs that verifies the graduate level of the proposed course and that states how the proposed course relates to the intellectual and professional aspirations of the student.
-Students can find this petition in the Student Affairs Office or here »
+- Prior approval from the Assistant Dean of Student Affairs.
+The student must submit a petition to the Assistant Dean of Student Affairs that verifies the graduate level of the proposed course and that states how the proposed course relates to the intellectual and professional aspirations of the student.
+Students can find this petition in the Student Affairs Office or here

-Credits from University of Denver graduate courses will not appear on a student’s law transcript, but the courses will reduce the number of credit hours a student must earn to graduate (i.e., a student who takes eight (8) semester hours or the equivalent in other graduate courses must earn 82 credit hours from the College of Law to meet the 90 credit hour graduation requirement.)
+Credits from University of Denver graduate courses outside of the law school will not appear on a student’s law transcript, but the courses will reduce the number of credit hours a student must earn to graduate (i.e., a student who takes eight (8) semester hours or the equivalent in other graduate courses must earn 82 credit hours from the College of Law to meet the 90 credit hour graduation requirement.)
+Grades will not be factored into a student’s cumulative GPA.

 Students who choose to take classes in other University of Denver graduate departments should consult the Financial Management Office to discuss financial aid options.
 Students cannot apply law scholarship funds towards non-law credits.